 - Make sure the bike fits: A bike that is too big or small is a safety hazard.
-How to check: have your child sit on his/her bike; at least the toes should touch the ground on both sides. - Do equipment spot checks: Parents should ensure their child's bicycle is equipped with safety devices such as lights, reflectors and a bell or horn. - Be a role model: Set a good example when cycling with your children and wear a helmet too it is required by law! - Make bikes safer: Buy safe bicycles, with spoke & chain guards; ensure bike lamps are used at dusk or at night; fit safety devices to bicycles such as reflectors and safety flags.
+To check that the bike is the correct size get your child to sit on his/her bike.
+The child's toes should touch the ground on both sides. - Do equipment spot checks: Parents should ensure their child's bicycle is equipped with safety devices such as lights, reflectors and a bell or horn. - Be a positive role model: Set a good example when cycling with your children and wear a helmet too - it is required by law! - Make bikes safer: Buy safe bicycles, with spoke and chain guards.
+Ensure bike lamps are used at dusk or at night.
+Fit safety devices to bicycles such as reflectors and safety flags.

-- Ensure supervised riding: Children under age ten should cycle with responsible adults.
+- Ensure supervised riding: Children under ten years old should cycle with responsible adults.
 Most children in that age group do not have the skills to cycle safely without supervision. - Learn the rules of the road: Make sure children are taught the rules of the road for safe cycling practices before they are allowed to ride by themselves. - Know the dangers of the driveway: Children should know the driveway is dangerous and can pose a safety risk.

-They should always stop before entering the road, scan by looking in all directions, listen & think about if it is safe to cross the road.
+They should always stop before entering the road, scan by looking in all directions, listen and think about if it is safe to cross the road.
 Do not encourage children to ride their bikes in the driveway. - Wear bright coloured clothing: Cyclists should wear bright coloured clothing or use a visibility vest so they stand out and are easy to see.